iAbhishek91/learn-istio/docs/07b-destinationRule.md

   name: somename
 spec:
   host: fleetman-staff-service.default.svc.cluster.local # after reaching the service, use the below pod selector
-  trafficPolicy: # define th epolicy of the load balancer how traffic will be forwarded
+  trafficPolicy: # define the policy of the load balancer how traffic will be forwarded
     loadBalancer:
       consistentHash:
         useSourceIp: true # here we are using source IP for hashing